M64GitHub/libtsprites/README.md

  are individual blocks.
 Shapes of blocks are called `regular sprites` or `TSprites`.
 You can think of them as pure pixel based sprites.
  - `regular characters`:  Shapes made of ASCII/UTF-8 characters can be built and are called `ascii-sprites` or `ASprite`.
-Of course you can include blocks within them, too.
+Of course you can include block characters within them, too.
 But you can't zoom these sprites, or rotate, etc.
  - `regular strings`: to work with text-strings / line-text, another sprite class called `SSprite` (`string sprite`) exists.
 This can be used to place/fade text onto the screen, create spinners (1 character animations), and such.